MicrosoftAzureFox/build-resume-workshop/2-add-content.md

 ## Step 2: Creating contact and social media links

+✅ What caveats should we consider when adding contact information and social media links to a resume?

 1. Inside **index.html**, replace **your-email@example.com** with your email address.
     ```html
     <p>